 NY state’s energy production portfolio is relatively diverse, with significant proportions of hydroelectric, nuclear, natural gas, solar, and wind.
 Furthermore, NY is a leading producer of apples, grapes, onions, sweet corn, tomatoes, and maple syrup in the United States.
 Production of food and energy in a changing climate involves both trade-offs and tension, including impacts to water resources.
 The objectives of this program are to:

 - Identify significant and/or emerging water resource risks/impacts associated with NY’s energy and food production portfolios

 - Conduct research and outreach on risks and trade-offs identified at the water-energy and water-food nexuses

 - Communicate results to resource managers, government entities, and the public in order to educate NY stakeholders about the consequences of our energy and food production choices

-- What are the water-related impacts of expanded renewable energy development, particularly solar and wind?
+- Evaluate the water-related impacts of expanded renewable energy development, especially solar and wind.

-- What are the risk to water quality related to agricultural and forested land-use?
+- Research and analyze risks to water quality related to agricultural and forested land-use.

-- Are there benefits of land conversions between food and energy in terms of water quantity and quality?
+- Identify the benefits of land use conversions between food and energy in terms of water quantity and quality.

-- How is climate change effecting the tensions across the WEF nexus?
+- Assess how climate change effected the tensions across the water-energy-food nexus.

-- Create summaries of research findings and engage with local/regional stakeholders involved with solar development, including Cornell University and their contractors.
+- Create summaries of research findings and engage with local/regional stakeholders involved with energy development and/or food production, including Cornell University and their contractors

 - Determine whether issues at the intersection of the water, energy, and food address EJ and assess the adequacy of responsiveness.